 Although your insurance provider can advise you on your state's insurance mandates, it's important for you to fully understand the terms to determine whether you want to purchase additional coverage beyond the requirements.
 Liability insurance plans can include the following coverages:

-- Bodily injury: Injury to another person for which you’ve been deemed fully or partially at fault.
-It’s important to remember that accidents can result in injuries to passengers and bystanders as well.
+Bodily injury liability: Injury to another person for which you've been deemed fully or partially at fault.
+It's important to remember that accidents can result in injuries to passengers and bystanders as well.

-- Property damage: Damage to cars and property of others for which you have been deemed fully or partially at fault.
+Property damage liability: Damage to cars and property of others for which you have been deemed fully or partially at fault.